cdo256/virtualsets/src/Dissertation/InjFun.lagda.md

 ↣-id X = (λ x → x) , (λ x y p → p)
 ```

-Now we can define the type which we will call `InjFun`:
+Now we can define an alias for `Fin` and a type constructor call
+`InjFun`, with a square-bracket syntax, which is the function represention of finite injective
+functions:

 ```
+⟦_⟧ : ℕ → Type
+⟦_⟧ = Fin

+-- 'InjFun'
 [_↣_] : ℕ → ℕ → Type
 [ X ↣ Y ] = ⟦ X ⟧ ↣ ⟦ Y ⟧
 ```